Michael Massey Player Props: Royals vs. Reds

 Michael Massey At The Plate

-- Massey has four doubles, four home runs and 11 walks while hitting .217.
+- Massey is hitting .222 with six doubles, four home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.